Univalence and completeness of Segal objects: Univalence of simplicial objects

 In this section we discuss a notion of univalence for simplicial objects in type theoretic fibration categories $\mathbb{C}$ that naturally generalizes the notion of univalence for fibrations in $\mathbb{C}$.
 Thus, first, we explain what we mean by univalence for simplicial objects in $\mathbb{C}$, second, associate to a fibration $p$ in $\mathbb{C}$ its nerve $N(p)\in\mathbb{C}^{\Delta^{op}}$, and third, show that $p$ is a univalent fibration in $\mathbb{C}$ if and only if $N(p)$ is a univalent simplicial object in $\mathbb{C}$.

-Throughout this section $\mathbb{C}$ is a fixed type theoretic fibration category in the sense of \cite[Definition 2.1]{shulmaninv}) defined as follows. \begin{definition} A \emph{type theoretic fibration category} is a pair $(\mathbb{C},\mathcal{F})$ where $\mathbb{C}$ is a category and $\mathcal{F}\subseteq\mathbb{C}$ is a wide and replete subcategory, whose objects are called \emph{fibrations}, such that the following hold. \begin{enumerate} \item $\mathbb{C}$ has a terminal object $1$. \item $\mathcal{F}\subseteq\mathbb{C}$ contains all morphisms with codomain $1$. \item All pullbacks of fibrations exist and are fibrations. \item Let $\mathcal{AC}$ be the class of morphisms with the left lifting property with respect to all fibrations.
+Throughout this section $\mathbb{C}$ is a fixed type theoretic fibration category in the sense of \cite[Definition 2.1]{shulmaninv}) defined as follows. \begin{definition} A \emph{type theoretic fibration category} is a pair $(\mathbb{C},\mathcal{F})$ where $\mathbb{C}$ is a category and $\mathcal{F}\subseteq\mathbb{C}$ is a wide and replete subcategory whose morphisms are called \emph{fibrations} -- depicted by arrows of the form $E\twoheadrightarrow B$ -- such that the following hold. \begin{enumerate} \item $\mathbb{C}$ has a terminal object $1$. \item $\mathcal{F}\subseteq\mathbb{C}$ contains all morphisms with codomain $1$. \item All pullbacks of fibrations exist and are fibrations. \item Let $\mathcal{AC}$ be the class of morphisms with the left lifting property with respect to all fibrations.
 Elements of $\mathcal{AC}$ are called acyclic cofibrations and depicted by arrows of the form $A\overset{\sim}{\hookrightarrow}B$.
-Then every morphism factors as an acyclic cofibration followed by a fibration. \item Given an object $X$ in $\mathbb{C}$, let $\mathcal{F}/X$ denote the full subcategory of $\mathbb{C}/X$ whose objects are the fibrations with codomain $X$.
-Then for every fibration $p\colon X\twoheadrightarrow Y$, the pullback functor $p^{\ast}\colon\mathcal{F}/Y\rightarrow\mathcal{F}/X$ has a right adjoint $\prod_p$. \end{enumerate} \end{definition} In other words, $\mathbb{C}$ is a tribe in the sense of Joyal such that pullback along a fibration $p\colon E\twoheadrightarrow B$ in $\mathbb{C}$ has a partial right adjoint defined at all fibrations over $B$ (\cite[Definition 2.10, Lemma 2.15]{kapulkinszumilo}).
+Then every morphism factors as an acyclic cofibration followed by a fibration. \item Given an object $B$ in $\mathbb{C}$, let $\mathcal{F}/B$ denote the full subcategory of $\mathbb{C}/B$ whose objects are the fibrations with codomain $B$.
+Then for every fibration $p\colon E\twoheadrightarrow B$, the pullback functor $p^{\ast}\colon\mathcal{F}/B\rightarrow\mathcal{F}/E$ has a right adjoint $\prod_p$. \end{enumerate} \end{definition} In other words, a type theoretic fibration category $\mathbb{C}$ is a tribe with $\pi$-clan structure in the sense of Joyal (\cite[2.4,3]{joyaltribes}, \cite[Definition 2.10, Lemma 2.15]{kapulkinszumilo}).

+For the readers convenience, we proceed to summarise some basic facts about type theoretic fibration categories in general, before we continue with the definition of Segal objects therein.